Orchestra of the Music Makers: History

-Tours

 Awards and critical reception

-The critical reception of the new Orchestra by the press was warm and largely positive.
-A Straits Times review of the August 2008 HSBC concert praised the Orchestra for its 'instrumental prowess' and 'infectious zeal', as well as for having a 'unanimity of purpose' in its performance of Dvořák's Carnival Overture.
-A separate critical article in the January 2009 concert commended the Orchestra's interpretation of Rimsky-Korsakov's Scheherazade as 'impressive', and also remarked on the quality of its soloists:
+The critical reception of the new orchestra by the press was warm and largely positive.
+A Straits Times review of the August 2008 HSBC concert praised the orchestra for its "instrumental prowess" and "infectious zeal", as well as for having a "unanimity of purpose" in its performance of Dvořák's Carnival Overture.
+A separate critical article in the January 2009 concert commended the orchestra's interpretation of Rimsky-Korsakov's Scheherazade as "impressive", and also remarked on the quality of its soloists: